 I have to say that days like today make me happy that I became a physical therapist who refuses to settle for the status quo.

-In order to make this Foot Therapy Program to Reduce Fall Risk and Bean Box exercises available for people around the globe, I have created an online Multi-media E-course that instructs learners to perform the program, along with much more information about foot health.
+In order to make this Foot Therapy Program for Fall Prevention and Bean Box exercises available for people around the globe, I have created an online Multi-media E-course that instructs learners to perform the program, along with much more information about foot health.